 But in Three Colors: Blue, the protagonist can't escape being part of the community even when she's trying to isolate in grief.

-Julie (Juliette Binoche) loses both her husband and her daughter in a car accident.
+Julie (played by Juliette Binoche) loses both her husband and her daughter in a car accident.
 When she wakes up to find she's the only survivor, she attempts to commit suicide right there in the hospital.

 Later, after she's released, Julie destroys everything she owns and moves to an apartment in Paris without telling anyone.

-Krzysztof Kieślowski's arresting portrait of a woman thrashing against reality achieved universal acclaim, marking the first in a trio of "anti-tragedy" masterpieces.
+Krzysztof Kieślowski's arresting portrait of a woman thrashing against reality achieved universal acclaim, marking the first in his trio of "anti-tragedy" masterpieces.

 2. Big Fish (2003)

-Big Fish explores death in a lighter and more whimsical way than most of the other films on this list, combining comical fantasy with realist drama.
+Big Fish explores the subject of death in a much lighter and more whimsical way than most of the other films on this list, combining comical fantasy with realist drama.

-Despite being directed by Tim Burton, his usual Gothic imagination is nowhere to be found.
+Though directed by Tim Burton, you won't find any of his usual gothic imagination in this film.
 Instead, we get sunshine, fairy tales, and hints of humor without any cheesy or insensitive bits.

 Big Fish is essentially one big celebration of life, storytelling, memory, and magic.
 Plus, it's a treat for the eyes!
 Ewan McGregor, Albert Finney, and Billy Crudup star alongside an ensemble of famous faces.